 - Camping sites are set up to accomodate a variety of RV sizes, tents, and smaller campers.
 Make sure you notify Disney of the size of your camper when making your reservation.

 Since it’s a camping area, there are plenty of recreation options!
-You will have no problem spending a day designated to your resort here at the Fort Wilderness Campgrounds and Cabins.
+You will have no problem spending a day designated to your resort here at the

 - Take a Trail Ride.
 These are offered several times a day, weather permitting.